 However, given the dynamic, the employer will be squarely liable if they don’t allow the employee to work from home thus placing the employee at a public health risk.

 Therefore, an employee who has been injured or contracted an occupational disease during the course of employment shall claim compensation within twelve months after the date of the accident or death.
 The Act sets out the minimum and the maximum amount amounts fixed for such compensation.

 The Second Schedule of the Act lists the occupational diseases covered by the Act which do not include COVID-19.
 However, pursuant to section 43 of the Act, the Minister may, on the recommendation of the Council and in consultation with the Director, amend the Second Schedule by notice in the Gazette, in respect of the description of diseases and work.

 The change in normal working conditions through the occurrence of a pandemic forces us to rethink how to apply existing laws.
 The pandemic affords us the room to find new ways to adapt to the changes while upholding human rights.
 To this end, the pandemic is an opportunity to show greater efficiency despite the challenges.
 Disasters are a test of our willingness to rise above the adversity that threaten life and limb, home and workplace, employer and employee.

 NOTICE: This article is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
 No responsibility for the accuracy and/or correctness of the information and commentary as set out in the article should be held without seeking specific legal advice on the subject matter.
-If you have any query regarding the same, please do not hesitate to contact the following: Caxstone Kigata; Andrew Kabugu; or Wamuyu Mathenge at email@example.com; firstname.lastname@example.org; or email@example.com.
+If you have any query regarding the same, please do not hesitate to contact the following: Caxstone Kigata or Wamuyu Mathenge at email@example.com; or firstname.lastname@example.org.